 The following are some synonyms of chromium hexafluoride:

 The oxidation number of chromium in chromium hexafluoride is 6.

 CrF6 is only stable at low temperatures (below -100°C)

-What follows is the calculated isotope pattern for the CrF6 unit with the most intense ion set to 100%.
+The chart below shows the calculated isotope pattern for the formula CrF6 with the most intense ion set to 100%.